chrisjohgorman/fitbit-planets/README.md

 Logged in as Chris Gorman <chrisjohgorman@gmail.com>
 fitbit$
 ```
+Connect your phone, then device.
 ```
 fitbit$ connect phone
 Auto-connecting only known phone: Samsung SM-A520W fitbit$ connect device
 Auto-connecting only known device: Sense 2
 ```
+Then run build-and-install to sideload the app to your watch.
 ```
 fitbit$ build-and-install
 npm WARN lifecycle The node binary used for scripts is /tmp/yarn--1701711600584-0.7858965634983297/node but npm is using /home/chris/.nvm/versions/node/v14.21.3/bin/node itself.
 Use the `--scripts-prepend-node-path` option to include the path for the node binary npm was executed with.